Jimmy Eriksson: Karting

 Eriksson made his karting debut in 2005, at the age of fourteen.
-In 2008 he was champion of the Swedish Formula Yamaha Championship.
+In 2008, he was champion of the Swedish Formula Yamaha Championship.

 Formula Renault

 Eriksson began his car racing career by driving in the Formula Renault 2.0 Northern European Cup with Motopark Academy in 2009.
 He took a victory at Alastaro Circuit along with fourteen point-scoring positions to finish sixteenth in championship.
-Also he competed in some races of Formula Renault 2.0 NEZ, Formula Renault 2.0 Sweden and Eurocup Formula Renault 2.0, all with Motopark.
+He also competed in some races of Formula Renault 2.0 NEZ, Formula Renault 2.0 Sweden and Eurocup Formula Renault 2.0, all with Motopark.